 The South Fork has a population of well over 7000 fish per mile, with wild cutthroats averaging 14 to 16 inches, as well as rainbows and hybrids.
 You will also find brown trout that can grow much larger, with a fish or two in excess of 10 pounds.
 The South Fork was the home to the Idaho State record brown trout weighting in at 26 pounds.
 Although the South Fork is best known for it's dry-fly fishing, streamer fishing, casting big flies under cut banks, or dead drifting a bead head nymph, along the numerous gravel bars can be very effective.
 Whether you choose to only drift or to stop along the numerous gravel bars to wade some of the smaller channels, your day on the South Fork will be truly memorable.

 Upon arriving at camp you will find cocktails and hors d'oeuvres being served around a roaring campfire.
 Pull up a chair and relax.
-Your personal items will have already been taken to your luxurious 10x12 canvas wall tent.
-Each guest tent has wood floors, cots with mattresses, night stand with a lantern, washing area with hot water delivered to your tent in the evening as well as in the morning; nylon sleeping bags lined with sheets and a zip-in polar fleece liner.
-If you are in the mood for a hot shower well, you're in luck.
-Three Rivers Ranch has provided an on demand propane heated shower area, with fresh towels and a changing area.
+Your personal items are ready for you to settle into your luxurious 10x12 canvas wall tent.
+Each guest tent has carpeted wood floors, cots with mattresses, night stand with a lantern, washing area with hot water delivered to your tent in the evening as well as in the morning; nylon sleeping bags lined with sheets and a zip-in polar fleece liner.
+If you are in the mood for a hot shower well, you're in luck!
+Upon request there is a heated pressure-shower, with fresh towels and changing area.

 As the sun sets in the canyon you will hear the sounds of the rushing river or an owl off in the distance.
 Your dining experience will be under a canopy of stars.
-Chef and camp jacks Mark and Preston will take your order for a grilled Rib-eye steak prepared to your specifications, Dutch oven potatoes, rolls, mixed grilled vegetables, Caesar salad and homemade peach cobbler, complimented with fine wine.
+Chef and camp jack, Justin, will take your order for a grilled Rib-eye steak prepared to your specifications.
+Add to that hors d'oeuvres, toasted parmesan baguette, grilled corn on the cob, Justin's famous baked beans, BBQ glazed potatoes and homemade peach cobbler with whip cream.
 If you do have special dietary requests we will do our best to accommodate them.
 After dinner take some time to relax around the campfire with your guide.
-Share a few stories, a cup of decaf coffee or indulge yourself with a spot of Port and a good cigar.
+Share a few stories, a cup of decaf coffee or indulge yourself with a spot of Port.

-Awaken refreshed to the tantalizing aroma of hot coffee brewing over the campfire, and the sweet smell of bacon sizzling.
-As you prepare for your day enjoy a hearty western breakfast with your choice of sourdough pancakes, bacon or sausage, eggs, fresh fruit, coffee and juice.
+Awaken refreshed to the tantalizing aroma of hot coffee and the sweet smell of bacon sizzling.
+As you prepare for your day enjoy a hearty western breakfast of Idaho potato pancakes, bacon or sausage, biscuits, scrambled eggs, fresh fruit, coffee and juice.
 During breakfast you and your guide will discuss your options for another day of angling on the South Fork of the Snake River.

 The South Fork of the Snake fishes best from mid-July through October.
-If you are staying at the lodge day trips to the South Fork are available at no additional cost but driving distance (1 hour 15 min. one way) makes an optional overnight at our outpost camp sensible.
-Three Rivers has established a camp that can accommodate a fishing party of up to eight (min. four).
-There is a surcharge of $150.00 per person double occupancy, $175.00 single if you are a Lodge guest staying at the overnight camp.
+If you are staying at the lodge day trips to the South Fork are available at no additional cost but driving distance (1 hour 15 min. one way) makes an optional overnight stay at our outpost camp sensible.
+Three Rivers camp can accommodate a fishing party of up to eight (min. four).
+For guests staying at the ranch, there is a surcharge of $225 per person/double occupancy or $250.00 single occupancy for the overnight camp.
+For parties not staying at the ranch but interested in the two guided fly fishing day/one overnight camp trip, rates are $2200.00 for a party of two and $1800.00 single occupancy.